Shag Harbour UFO incident: Press coverage

 The Shag Harbour reports received extensive front page coverage in the Halifax Chronicle-Herald.
-The paper ran a headline story on 7 October titled, "Could Be Something Concrete in Shag Harbor UFO – RCAF."
+The paper ran a headline story on 7 October titled, "Could Be Something Concrete in Shag Harbour UFO – RCAF."
 The article, by Ray MacLeod, included witness descriptions of an alleged object and crash, the air force's search and rescue effort, and the navy's underwater search that was underway, including three additional divers from Fleet Diving Unit Atlantic.

 The head of the air force's "Air Desk" in Ottawa, Squadron Leader Bain, who recommended the navy undertake an underwater search, was also quoted, saying the air force was "very interested" in the matter.
-"We get hundreds of reports every week, but the Shag Harbor incident is one of the few where we may get something concrete on it.”
+"We get hundreds of reports every week, but the Shag Harbour incident is one of the few where we may get something concrete on it.”

 The article also mentioned UFO reports that immediately preceded the incident, including one from a woman in Halifax around 10:00 pm.